piotrpog/spoke-and-chain/README.md

 Codeception packages are already included `composer.json` file.
 Before you run tests, copy main `.env` file to `tests` directory.
 If you wish, you can enter there connection data for separate database which will be used only for tests.

 To run Codeception tests, execute `./vendor/bin/codecept run acceptance` command.
-You can also execute single tests, like this: `./vendor/bin/codecept run acceptance testClass` - whee `testClass` is class name of single test.
+You can also execute single tests, like this: `./vendor/bin/codecept run acceptance testClass` - where `testClass` is class name of single test.